zenionline/zeni-whitepaper/README.md

 Mission
 We are making a main character that you bring into every game we develop. once in the game your character is then reskinned automatically with the in game skins/NFTs you acquire.
-Our goal is to make your main character as unique as possible. throughout playing the our game you will acquire  zeni which you can then withdraw.
+Our goal is to make your main character as unique as possible. throughout playing our game you will acquire  zeni which you can then withdraw.

 user benefits